Introduction

 - •Unlocking new characters and content

 But what's more interesting?
-The dopamine system responds more to anticipation than reward.
+The brain's dopamine system is more aroused by anticipation than by receipt of reward.

-Humans are wired to enjoy challenges.
-When a task is not too easy, not too hard, and slightly outside our comfort zone, we enter a mental state called Flow.
+People are hardwired to love a challenge.
+When a task isn’t too easy, isn’t too hard, and is just a bit outside of our comfort zone we enter what’s called Flow.

 Flow State Characteristics